hintron/slurm-meson/meson/notes.md

 See https://serverfault.com/questions/103412/how-to-change-my-mysql-root-password-back-to-empty.

+You may also try something like this:
+    ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'new_password'

 After running slurmdbd, if you get this error:

     slurmdbd: error: mysql_query failed: 1558 Column count of mysql.proc is wrong.
 Expected 21, found 20.
 Created with MariaDB 100138, now running 100312.
 Please use mysql_upgrade to fix this error